 Summary Coffee may cause mild increases in blood pressure, which usually diminish over time.
 Coffee drinkers do not have an increased risk of heart disease and have a slightly lower risk of stroke.

 Given that coffee drinkers are less likely to get many diseases, it makes sense that coffee could help you live longer.

-Bottom Line: Several studies show that coffee drinkers live longer and have a lower risk of premature death.
+Summary Several studies show that coffee drinkers live longer and have a lower risk of premature death.

 For people who eat a standard Western diet, coffee may be one of the healthiest aspects of their diet.